 Russian jets have been buzzing NATO airspace and naval vessels at a rate not seen since the days of the Soviet Union.
 The alliance has strengthened its presence along Russia’s borders in response to Moscow's annexation of Ukraine's Crimean Peninsula in 2014.
 Political oratory has also developed a Cold War tone, with President Vladimir Putin accusing the U.S. and European Union of trying to humiliate Russia.
 The U.S. and EU have imposed sanctions on Russia, another feature of the Cold War.
 All that promised to change under President Trump, who as a candidate questioned the key Western security alliances that Russia has long opposed and tilted toward the Kremlin's position on issues like the Syrian civil war and Crimea.
 But since taking office, investigations into Trump officials' possible collusion with Russia and its meddling in the 2016 U.S. election -- allegations Russia denies -- have complicated efforts to improve relations.
-This year in Syria, U.S. jets killed scores of Russian mercenaries as they attacked U.S. positions.
+In Syria, U.S. jets killed scores of Russian mercenaries in February as they attacked U.S. positions.
 The U.K., meanwhile, accused Russia of poisoning a former spy with a nerve agent in Europe's first chemical weapons attack since World War II.

 The Cold War began in 1947, when U.S. President Harry Truman asked Congress for $400 million (about $4.2 billion in today’s dollars) to help defeat the communists in Greece’s civil war and stop the Soviet Union from projecting power in the Mediterranean and Middle East.
 In his speech, he set out what came to be called the Truman doctrine, under which the U.S. would contain Soviet expansion by supporting “free peoples who are resisting subjugation by armed minorities or by outside pressures.”
 Soviet diplomats saw this policy as imperial aggression from an American elite claiming the right to lead the world.
 The ensuing struggle included Soviet efforts in 1948 and 1961 to drive the Allies out of Berlin; a nuclear arms race; the Korean and Vietnam wars; the creation of opposing military blocs in Europe; and the Cuban missile crisis.
 It wasn’t until 1969 that the two sides sought a kind of truce, with arms control treaties, hotlines and other measures to reduce the chance of war.